Spanish train collision outside Barcelona injures scores

 Emergency officials wrote on Twitter that the crash happened at the Montcada i Reixac - Manresa station, about 12km (7 miles) from the city centre.

-Writing on Twitter, emergency services said that 150 people were "in a mild condition" and five others had been left with "in a less serious condition".
+Writing on Twitter, emergency services said that 150 people were "in a mild condition" and five others had been left "in a less serious condition".

 They added that three people had been transferred to hospital.

-Train traffic was briefly disrupted on several lines due to the accident, the national rail service Renfe said.
+Train traffic was briefly disrupted on several lines due to the accident, the regional government said.

+Describing the moment of the collision, one passenger told the Ser Catalunya outlet that she had experienced "a tremendous blow" and said that "people were screaming".

-One passenger told RAC1, a local radio station, that "train was full and my carriage, which was the last one, was completely full" at the time of the collision.
+Another passenger told RAC1, a local radio station, that "train was full and my carriage, which was the last one, was completely full" at the time of the collision.

+Spanish Transport Minister Raquel Sánchez said she was closely monitoring the situation and wished a "speedy recovery" to the injured.